The Low-Down on Hannah

 What She Coaches:

 Hiking.
-I especially love Yosemite National park.
-I cherish a hike to the top of Half-Dome almost as much as some of my favorite running races.
+I especially love Yosemite National Park.
+I cherish a hike to the top of Half-Dome almost as much as some of my favorite marathons.

 What are you doing when you’re not training or coaching?

 When she’s not running, biking, swimming, or coaching, you can find Hannah with her family (daughter Colbie, husband Matt, and dogs Boston and Titan).

 What are qualities you admire in your athletes?